kimgoetzke/procedural-generation-2/README.md

 #### Run configurations

+The `.run` folder contains a few run configurations for RustRover.
+Alternatively, you may want to consider creating:

-- Create a run configuration with environment variable `RUST_LOG=procedural_generation_2=debug` for debug logs
+- A run configuration with environment variable `RUST_LOG=procedural_generation_2=debug` for debug logs
-- Create a run configuration with environment variable `RUST_LOG=procedural_generation_2=debug,procedural_generation_2::generation::object=trace` to add WFC trace logs too
+- A run configuration that also appends `,procedural_generation_2::generation::object=trace,procedural_generation_2::generation::path=trace` to `RUST_LOG` for WFC and pathfinding trace logs
-- Create a run configuration with environment variable `RUST_LOG=bevy_ecs=debug` to see Bevy ECS logs (e.g. which system caused an `error[B0003]`)
+- A run configuration with environment variable `RUST_LOG=bevy_ecs=debug` to see Bevy ECS logs (e.g. which system caused an `error[B0003]`)